jaderiver62/apparatus/README.md

 ## Testing

 Provided within this repository are several tests (_tests_) in Jest for the helpers, to use them simply run npm install in the folder, then npm test.

+The repo code also contains seed data for testing purposes.
+To use the seeds, log into the MySQL cli:

+> mysql> source db/schema.sql;
+>
+> mysql> quit
+>

+Then in the command line, run:

+>
+> $ npm run seeds
+>

+This will load the appartatus_db database with dummy users, comments and posts so you can view and test the functionality.

 ---------------------------------------